tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 error.

-If the best deterrence framework we have is structurally weak, and the technology it is meant to govern is already being used in active conflicts... what does that mean for what comes next?
+If the best deterrence framework we have is structurally weak, and the technology it is meant to govern is already being used in active conflicts ... what does that mean for what comes next?